Talking (and

 The Nordic Man boasts that he is not addicted to the Arts, and

-here he is quite right; but he is an excellent collector of work done
+here he is quite right; but he is an excellent collector of work

-by the inferior Mediterranean race, and is justly proud of the rare
+by the inferior Mediterranean race, and is justly proud of the

 successes of his own people in this field.
 In the same way the